 Stock Lending: Is allowed but with some restrictions.
-More time is needed to assess the efficiency of this mechanism.

 Short Selling: Is allowed but with some restrictions.
-More time is needed to assess the efficiency of this mechanism.

 5.3.9 Thailand

 Foreign Ownership Limit Level: All industries are in general subject to a 49 percent foreign ownership limit.
 These restrictions affect a very large proportion of the equity market.
 However, foreign investors can obtain access to Thai companies through Non-Voting Depository Receipts (NVDRs).